Raglan shooting: Community detention for man who bought gun for accused murderer

 "You say you were offered $400 for buying that gun.
 I hope you can sleep at night.
 Because I certainly can't."

-The accused killer did not have a firearms licence and legally could not buy a gun so enlisted the help of Finlayson, the court heard.
+Garson did not have a firearms licence and legally could not buy a gun so allegedly enlisted the help of Finlayson, the court heard.

-On March 28 last year a friend contacted Finlayson on Facebook and asked him to buy a gun for him, the agreed summary of facts shows.
+On March 28 last year Garson is alleged to have contacted Finlayson on Facebook and asked him to buy a gun for him, according to the agreed summary of facts.

-The two men communicated sporadically for several months on Messenger until Finlayson suggested the man find a gun on Trade Me.
+The two men communicated sporadically for several months on Messenger until Finlayson suggested the man find a gun on Trade Me, the court heard.

-On August 12 the pair agreed that Finlayson would buy a gun for the man in exchange for $400.
+On August 12 the pair agreed Finlayson would buy a gun for Garson in exchange for $400.

-The man told Finlayson the type of gun he wanted and they agreed to buy one the next day.
+Garson allegedly told Finlayson the type of gun he wanted and they agreed to buy one the next day, it was revealed.

-Finlayson acknowledged to the man he had "so much to lose" by purchasing a gun and ammunition for the man, according to the facts.
+Finlayson acknowledged to the man he had "so much to lose" by purchasing a gun and ammunition for the accused, according to the facts.

-The man told Finlayson he wanted "strong deadly ammo" to use for hunting out the back of a farm.
+Garson told Finlayson he wanted "strong deadly ammo" to use for hunting out the back of a farm.

-On August 13 the man picked up Finlayson from his home and they drove to a gun store.
+On August 13 Garson picked up Finlayson from his home and they drove to a gun store.
 There Finlayson bought a 12G Dickinson XX3 shotgun and three types of shotgun ammunition.

 Finlayson was able to do so by presenting his firearms licence to the store owner.
 The pair then went back to Finlayson's home.

-Originally Finlayson told police he stored the gun and bullets in a gun safe however more recently he admitted to giving the weapon to the man that same day.
+Originally Finlayson told police he stored the gun and bullets in a gun safe.
+However, more recently he admitted giving the weapon to Garson that same day.

-The Crown alleges the firearm and ammunition were used by the friend to kill McKinnon three days later, and threaten Buckley.
+The Crown alleges the firearm and ammunition were used by Garson to kill McKinnon three days later, and threaten Buckley.

-Crown prosecutor Rebecca Guthrie acknowledged Finlayson had no inkling the man would use the gun that way.
+Crown prosecutor Rebecca Guthrie acknowledged Finlayson had no inkling the man would allegedly use the gun that way.

 His lawyer Glenn Dixon said Finlayson was very remorseful and would do whatever he could to "atone" for his actions.

-In sentencing Justice Graham Lang referred to the outcome as tragic and to McKinnon as "an entirely innocent person".
+In sentencing, Justice Graham Lang referred to the outcome as tragic.

 He said Finlayson's crime was aggravated by his agreement to receive money for the illegal act, despite the fact he was never paid the $400.